flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ```

 - The author/developer/project of the application must have control
-  over the domain portion of the ID and the corresponding URL must be
+  over domain portion of the ID ie. all components except the last and
-  reachable.
+  the corresponding URL must be reachable over HTTP(S).

   For example for `com.example_site.foo.bar` the URL
-  `http(s)://foo.example-site.com` must be reachable over HTTP(S) and
+  `http(s)://foo.example-site.com` must be reachable and must be under
-  must be under control of author/developer/project of the application.
+  control of author/developer/project of the application.

 - The ID must not end in `.desktop`.